 From Farmer to Farmer

 The first person I reached out to was a local farmer who grows wheat, barley, oats, and fescue, and has resided in the area for over 25 years.
 As a former farmer myself, I am well aware of the trivialities in maintaining a healthy crop and our reliance on the environment.
-We chatted about climate change and I asked for their opinion on the sort of economic impact they see climate change having on their business, stating: “If I don’t adapt or start to change practices, I will go out of business and it won’t be viable anymore”.
+We chatted about climate change and I asked for his opinion on the sort of economic impact they see climate change having on their business, stating: “If I don’t adapt or start to change practices, I will go out of business and it won’t be viable anymore.”

 There was acknowledgement that change was needed, but there was concern in the way these changes could be enacted.
-I was told very honestly what I already knew: “Farmers hate change”.
+I was told very honestly what I already knew: “Farmers hate change.”
 But I was also told something about current farming practices that I hadn’t considered:

 Rather than being told what we’re doing is wrong, we need to be persuaded or given different options … If I was given the opportunity to use alternative energy sources, I’d be willing to drive electric tractors… I’d be more than willing to use one.